top of page

 Waste blockages are a 3-step high-pressure water jet drain cleaning process.

 If your drains are damaged or defective in one way or another with cracked pipes, broken or damaged sections, misaligned pipes, displacements, or failed pipe joints you will more than likely have tree roots growing into your sewer pipes.
-This is true for both PVC pipes and earthenware pipes however damaged tree root affected earthenware pipes outnumber damaged tree root affected PVC pipes by 1,000 to 1 which means we spend the majority of our time clearing tree root blockages in earthenware drains.
+This is true for both PVC pipes and earthenware pipes however damaged tree root affected earthenware pipes outnumber damaged tree root affected PVC pipes by 1,000 to 1 which means we spend the majority of our time clearing tree root blockages in earthenware drains as indicated in the many drain cleaning videos on our YouTube channel

 95% of the damage inflicted upon earthenware drainage pipes is caused by deterioration due to old age as pipes made from clay have a finite life.
 PVC pipes were fully approved for sewer and SWV applications during the 1970's which means any earthenware drainage pipes still in service today are 50 to over 100 years old and still account for at least 80% of all private sewer and stormwater systems owned by homeowners and the main reason why tree root blockages in Sydney are so prolific.
 95% of the damage to PVC pipes is caused by either physical or stress related damage sometime after installation by such things as incorrect installation, natural ground movement or unrelated nearby building, landscaping or other trade related excavation works.

-No one can see inside a blocked drain underground full of dirty, murky, cloudy wastewater so the backed-up wastewater will need to be cleared away first allowing for a visual inspection of the drain with a CCTV drain camera to assess the degree of tree root impact.
-The initial use of penetrating and flushing nozzles used to clear the backed-up wastewater and other solid material also separates the matted tree roots creating a pathway for drain camera equipment and high-pressure root cutting nozzles to pass through.
+No one can see inside a blocked drain underground full of dirty, murky, cloudy wastewater so the backed-up wastewater and solid waste will need to be cleared away first allowing for a visual inspection of the drain with a CCTV drain camera to assess the degree of tree root impact.
+Although the initial use of penetrating and flushing nozzles will clear the backed-up wastewater and other solid waste material these nozzles won't remove the bulk of the tree root intrusions, they will however separate the matted tree roots creating a pathway for drain camera equipment and high-pressure root cutting nozzles to pass through.
 Unlike waste blockages that are always simple and quick to clear and only block in one location, tree root blockages can range from also being small and quick to clear only affecting a single location to being multifaceted impacting a drainage line over many metres and numerous locations requiring multiple passes with penetrating, flushing, and high-pressure root cutting nozzles and CCTV drain camera equipment to cut away and remove the tree root intrusions.
+Leaving tree roots to grow and fester inside your drains can only lead to higher drain clearing costs.

 Tree root blockages are a 4-step high-pressure water jet drain cleaning and tree root cutting process.